scaleoutsean/awesome-solidfire/README.md

 - Storage cluster failover for one Kubernetes cluster with Trident CSI and two SolidFire clusters: use NetApp Trident's Volume Import feature (a quick demo (2m55s) can be viewed [here](https://youtu.be/aSFxlGoHgdA) while a deep-dive walk-through with a ton of detail can be found [here](https://scaleoutsean.github.io/2021/03/20/kubernetes-solidfire-failover-failback.html)).
 For two Kubernetes clusters, each with own SolidFire cluster, you'd simply setup replication between SolidFire clusters (use consistency groups where necessary) and push Trident PVC->PV mapping to the remote site where you'd swap PV from SolidFire Cluster A for PVs replicated from SolidFire Cluster B so that you can promote Cluster B volume replicas to readWrite mode and run Trident volume import before you start Kubernetes on that site.
 - Cinder CSI with SolidFire Cinder driver
   - See [this post](https://scaleoutsean.github.io/2022/03/02/openstack-solidfire-part-2.html) on how to deploy Cinder CSI with Openstack & SolidFire Cinder driver
-  - VM-level and native Kubernetes backup (Velero, etc.) wasn't tested, but crash-consistent Cinder snapshots from outside of Kubernetes work as usual
+  - VM-level and native Kubernetes backup (Velero with an OpenStack plugin, etc.) wasn't tested, but crash-consistent Cinder snapshots from outside of Kubernetes work as usual
 - E/EF-Series (with iSCSI host interface) attached to NetApp HCI is ideal fast Tier 1 backup pool/storage (gigabytes per second).
 You can find indicators of backup and restore performance in [this blog post](https://scaleoutsean.github.io/2020/12/30/netapp-hci-ef280-diskspd-for-backup)
   - Can act as replication target for Kubernetes environments with SolidFire.
 Consider evaluating [VolSync](https://scaleoutsean.github.io/2023/02/13/volume-replication-solidfire-kubernetes-volsync.html) for this